-To understand the importance of condition (20), consider the extreme cases with no information and perfect information.
-When the adviser has access to no information, the adviser's posterior belief is always equal to the prior $q_0$ ; in this case the distribution is equal to zero for $q < q_0$ and to one for $q \ge q_0$ .
-When the adviser has access to perfect information, the adviser's posterior belief is equal to q = 0 with probability $1 - q_0$ and to q = 1 with probability $q_0$ ; in this case the distribution is equal to $1 - q_0$ for q < 1and to one for q = 1.
-As can be seen in Figure 2, the perfect information distribution is a clockwise rotation of the no-information distribution.
-According to condition (20), an increase in information quality results in a clockwise rotation of the distribution.
-Given our dichotomous structure with two states, $\hat{\theta} = A, B$ , any signal structure that results in the described rotation of the posterior distribution is more informative in the sense of Blackwell, as shown by Ganuza and Penalva's (2009) Theorem 2.
+To understand the importance of Eq.
+(20), consider the extreme cases with no information and perfect information.
+When the adviser has access to no information, the adviser's posterior belief is always equal to the prior $q_0$ .
+In this case, the distribution is equal to zero for $q < q_0$ and to one for $q \ge q_0$ .
+When the adviser has access to perfect information, the adviser's posterior belief is equal to q = 0 with probability $1 - q_0$ and to q = 1 with probability $q_0$ .
+In this case, the distribution is equal to $1-q_0$ for q < 1 and to one for q = 1.
+As can be seen in Fig. 2, the perfect information distribution is a clockwise rotation of the no-information distribution.
+According to Eq.
+(20), an increase in information quality results in a clockwise rotation of the distribution.
+Given our dichotomous structure with two states, $\hat{\theta} = A, B$ , any signal structure that results in the described rotation of the posterior distribution is more informative in the sense of Blackwell, as shown by Ganuza and Penalva (2009) Theorem 2.
 This way of capturing the quality of the adviser's information is thus both intuitive and general.